blue-pho3nix/blue-pho3nix.github.io/content/post/square-going-in-blind/index.md

 '+UNION+SELECT+flag+from+flag--+-
 ```

-**Side Note:** I've been going through the [PortSwigger Web Security Academy Labs](https://portswigger.net/web-security/all-labs) where learned how to complete challenges like this one.
+**Side Note:** I've been going through the [PortSwigger Web Security Academy Labs](https://portswigger.net/web-security/all-labs) where I've learned how to complete challenges like this one.
 If you're interested check out the link above.